Young Thug Proved He's the Future of Everything on The Tonight Show

 Videos by VICE

 Within this world, there’s been a debate whether or not Young Thug is a rapper we should be paying attention to.
 Some traditionalists will argue, still, that Thugger is not a rapper, that his garbled up, nearly unintelligible voice and his tendency toward melody and chaotic song structures rather than strict 16 bar verses shows he doesn’t have much respect for the craft.
-The idea of a rapper wearing incredibly tight clothes and presenting himself as purposefully weird is terrifying to a lot of people, too—a quick search on Twitter for the term “Young Thug gay” last night revealed some truly vile comments.
-Those who support Young Thug take an opposite view—that he’s pushing the genre to a new level, finding ways to inject lyricism into increasingly bizarre forms, further emphasizing one of the best things about rap music: the fact that there are no real lines defining what it “should” or “shouldn’t” be.
+The idea of a rapper wearing incredibly tight clothes and presenting himself as purposefully weird is terrifying to a lot of people, too – a quick search on Twitter for the term “Young Thug gay” last night revealed some truly vile comments.
+Those who support Young Thug take an opposite view – that he’s pushing the genre to a new level, finding ways to inject lyricism into increasingly bizarre forms, further emphasising one of the best things about rap music: the fact that there are no real lines defining what it “should” or “shouldn’t” be.

 Think about that for a moment.
 If my grandma hadn’t passed away a few years ago, she would’ve been watching Young Thug wobble his way around The Tonight Show stage.
 She probably would’ve been confused.
 She probably wouldn’t have understood the significance of it.
 She probably wouldn’t have liked the music.
 But she would’ve watched, and the next time we talked, I could’ve said something like, “Hey Grandma, do you know who Young Thug is?”
 And she would’ve been able to say, “Yes, Eric.
 I do.”